DasNebula/honojs-oauth-providers/README.md

 )
 ```

-Also, there is two ways to use this middleware:
+Also, there are two ways to use this middleware:

 ```ts
 app.use(